CSIprinceton/workshop-july-2023/hands-on-sessions/day-2/5-active-learning/data/README.md

+# Deep Modeling for Molecular Simulation

+Hands-on sessions- Day 2- July 12, 2023

-# Active learning and constructing the training dataset for the model
+## Active learning and constructing the training dataset for the model

 ## Objectives